 Tips for the Crenessity (crinecerfont) liquid:

-Keep unopened liquid bottles of Crenessity (crinecerfont) in the fridge.
-After opening the bottle, you can store it in the fridge or at room temperature.
-Throw it out 30 days after opening it.
+Before you open the bottle of the Crenessity (crinecerfont) liquid, store it in the fridge.
+After opening, you can keep it in the fridge or at room temperature.
+Store it upright, and don’t let the medication freeze.

 Crenessity (crinecerfont) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.